datarefuge/workflow/README.md

   some metadata, and upload it into an Amazon S3 bucket.
 * The *Metadata* team creates a CKan record for this S3 resource.

-**NOTE THAT THE COLUMNS REFERED TO IN THIS DOCUMENT, UNLESS OTHERWISE NOTED COME FROM THIS SPREADSHEET.** https://docs.google.com/spreadsheets/d/1nevyzpc-vwoK6krngEASPJS5_ngrOwD2qYUPxLVesrg/edit
+**NOTE THAT THE COLUMNS REFERED TO IN THIS DOCUMENT, UNLESS OTHERWISE NOTED COME FROM [THIS SPREADSHEET](https://docs.google.com/spreadsheets/d/1nevyzpc-vwoK6krngEASPJS5_ngrOwD2qYUPxLVesrg/edit).**

+## SEEDERS AND SORTERS

+TO DO

 # RESEARCH (Green Cell Headers)

 First pick a link in the spreadsheet to evaluate.

-Fill in your name in Column __ to claim your link so there are no duplicate researching efforts.
+Fill in your name in Column __ to claim ("check out") your link so there are no duplicate researching efforts.

 Keep in mind two things when looking at the spreadsheet: